Basketball Charging Foul

-A charge in basketball is a foul assessed to an offensive player who possesses the ball and makes excessive contact with a defensive player who is properly positioned on the court.
-In order for the foul to be deemed a charge, the defensive player must have both his feet set in the path of the ball handler and not be moving into his path.
-The offensive player must also be out of control and make contact with the set defender.
+A charge in basketball is a foul given to an offensive player who possesses the ball and makes excessive contact with a defensive player who is properly positioned on the court.
+If the defensive player has both feet set in the path of the ball handler prior to him making contact, then it is a charge.

 Charges cannot be called within the restricted area, which is a semi circle about 4 feet in width placed under the basket in most professional and collegiate basketball games.
-The result a charging foul is turnover and possibly free-throws if a team is in the bonus.
-The opposite of a charge is called a blocking foul, which is when the defensive player is not properly set and stops the movement an offensive player when the contact occurs.
+A charging foul is considered a personal foul and counts towards a team's foul count.